M. Cristina Alcalde

 During April-July 2013, she was an invited professor in the Gender Studies Program at the Pontificia Universidad Católica del Perú, where she taught a short seminar on feminicide and intersectionality.

 She is currently focusing on research for a book project on return migration to Peru.
+She has conducted research in Peru, the U.S., Canada, and Germany for this project.
 Her other current projects center on migration in the U.S. South and on Latino masculinities.

 2014 La mujer en la violencia: Género, pobreza, y resistencia en el Perú.
 Lima: Instituto de Estudios Peruanos and Fondo Editorial de la Pontificia Universidad Católica del Perú.
 (Spanish edition of The Woman in the Violence)

 2010 The Woman in the Violence: Gender, Poverty, and Resistance in Peru.
 Nashville: Vanderbilt University Press.

 2008 Visión del Perú de académicos peruanos en Estados Unidos (Vision of Peru of Peruvian Academics in the United States).
 Co-editor, with Joseph Zavala.
 Lima: Academia Diplomática del Perú.